QubesOS/qubes-doc/Qmemman.md

     1.  for all domains whose `prefmem` is less than actual memory, shrink them to their `prefmem`
     2.  redistribute memory reclaimed in the previous step between the rest of domains, proportionally to their `prefmem`

-The memory redistribution is actually executed only if one of the below conditions hold:
+In order to avoid too frequent memory redistribution, it is actually executed only if one of the below conditions hold:

--   the sum of memory changes for all domains is more than MIN\_TOTAL\_MEMORY\_TRANSFER (150MB)
+-   the sum of memory size changes for all domains is more than MIN\_TOTAL\_MEMORY\_TRANSFER (150MB)
 -   one of the domains is below its `prefmem`, and more than MIN\_MEM\_CHANGE\_WHEN\_UNDER\_PREF (15MB) would be added to it

 Additionally, the balance algorithm is tuned so that XEN\_FREE\_MEM\_LEFT (50MB) is always left as Xen free memory, to make coherent memory allocations in driver domains work.